Elden Ring: How To Buy Smithing Stones and Upgrade Your Weapons

-Elden Ring is hard.
-That won't be a surprise to anyone who's played FromSoftware's previous games, like Dark Souls and Bloodborne.
-But even coming into the game with that knowledge, the recurring "You Died" titlescreens will remind you that yep, this is a tough one.
-Levelling up your character can make things easier, but even more important is levelling up your weapons.
-To do that, you'll need Smithing Stones.
+If you've played Dark Souls, Bloodborne or any other FromSoftware game, the following fact won't surprise you: Elden Ring is hard.
+No matter how skilled you are, you're bound to see hundreds of "You Died" titlescreens, which taunt you after a small mistake leads to your health bar being depleted.
+If you're going to make it through this adventure, you'll need powerful weapons.
+And to get powerful weapons, you'll need Smithing Stones.
 Lots of 'em.

-To upgrade your weapons, you'll offer these stones (plus some runes) to Master Blacksmith Hewg at Roundtable Hold.
-Smithing Stones can be found out in the world, and dropped from a few enemies too.
-To expedite the levelling up process, though, it's much easier to just buy them.
+Smithing stones are what you use to level up your weapons, be they blades, staffs, shields or spears.
+To upgrade your weapons, you offer these stones (plus some runes) to Master Blacksmith Hewg at Roundtable Hold.
+Smithing Stones can be found out in the world and dropped from a few enemies.
+But to expedite the leveling up process, it's much easier to just buy them.
 It's embarrassing to say, but this is something I only found out I could do about 50 hours into the game.
 Learn from my mistakes.

 There are two places you can buy smithing stones: From Smithing Master Iji, a giant in northwest Liurnia of the Lakes, and also the Twin Maiden Husks at the Roundtable Hold.
 Iji is more simple, so let's start with him.